Sphinkie/myCookBook2Maelie/README.md

 For the migration, proceed as follows:

-1. From the **myCookBook** web application, go to Administration menu, and export all your recipes.
+1. From the **myCookBook** web application, go to *Administration* menu, and export all your recipes.
 2. You will obtain a file named `mycookbook.mcb` (containing the pictures and the recipies under XML format).
-3. Put this file into the `input` folder
+3. Put this file into the `input` folder.
-4. Run the `conversion.py` script
+4. Run the `conversion.py` script.
 5. A file named `mycookbook.nextcloud.zip` is generated in the `output` folder.
    This file contains the images and the recipes under the json format, witch is recognized by Mealie.
 6. Open the **Mealie** web aplication with an *administrator* account, go to the *Parameters* menu, and clic on `Try a migration`